-The Ronald McDonald House itself in Townsville has a huge range of facilities, including 25 bedrooms (including four self-contained units), children’s game room, communal kitchens, laundry facilities, a library, lounge rooms, an outdoor area, a parents room and even a mini-golf course – all lovingly cared for by the team of volunteers who ensure that this is truly a home away from home for families.
+The Ronald McDonald House itself in Townsville has a huge range of facilities.
+They include 25 bedrooms (including four self-contained units), children’s game room, communal kitchens, laundry facilities, a library, lounge rooms.
+There’s also an outdoor area, a parents room and even a mini-golf course.
+And it’s all lovingly cared for by the team of volunteers.
+They ensure that this is truly a home away from home for families.

 It’s a difficult job, and one that can be heartbreaking at times, but the team are up to it.
-With approximately 150 volunteers to call on, RMHC have a huge range of skill sets and personalities at their disposal to help provide some calm from the storm for families going through what may be the toughest time of their life.
+With approximately 150 volunteers to call on, RMHC have a huge range of skill sets and personalities at their disposal.
+This provides some calm from the storm for families going through what may be the toughest time of their life.

 RMHC volunteers are extraordinary people.

-The stress, worry and panic that can come with having a sick child are not things that are easy to cope with, particularly if distance becomes a factor when medical treatment is required.
+The stress, worry and panic that can come with having a sick child are not easy to cope with.
+It’s particularly difficult if distance becomes a factor when medical treatment is required.

-It is nearly impossible to understand the gravity of this situation unless, like RMHC volunteers Kenny and Margaret, you have been that family seeking help.
+It is nearly impossible to understand the gravity of this situation.
+That is unless, like RMHC volunteers Kenny and Margaret, you have been that family seeking help.

-“It’s been a while since we sort of had that kind of stress in our lives, but I still remember it,” says Margaret.
+“It’s been a while since we had that kind of stress, but I still remember it,” says Margaret.